Catharyn C. Shelton, PhD

 Resources for Teachers

-Print-and-go guidance for P-12 teachers, inspired by our research.
+Guidance for P-12 teachers, inspired by our research about online lesson planning.

 Guiding questions for critiquing resources from online educational marketplaces